-The Norwegian Society of Soloists (NTKS) is an organization for soloists and chamber musicians playing classical music.
+The Norwegian Society of Soloists (NTKS) is an organization for soloists, conductors and chamber musicians playing classical music.

 We are often consulted by government ministries as well as other public and private entities about musical questions.

 At the time, the Norwegian Society of Soloists was on the committee that prepared the foundation for Fund for Performing Artists.
 We are also one of the founding organizations of GRAMO.
 The Norwegian Society of Soloists initiated the establishment of the Nordic Soloists Council – a Nordic liaison committee that keeps contact between colleagues in the Nordic countries.

 The Norwegian Society of Soloists has periodically organized a series of concerts in Oslo on which a number of our members have performed at, and also the event «Den Norske Musikkfest».
 These events have become an important contribution to the chamber music scene in the capital.
 We have also arranged concerts in Bergen.